ColinFay/colinfay.github.io/_posts/2024-03-06-webrcli-and-spidyr.md

 ✅ {ps} downloaded and extracted ----
 ```

-The project is now init, let's move into it.
+The project is now created, let's move into it.

 ```bash
 cd ./webrspongebob